godcrampy/dev-to-reaction-bot/README.md

 # Dev.to Reaction Count Bot

 This bot constantly updates the title of a dev.to post with the current positive reaction count.
-It also adds the status of the bot to the first line of post.

 ## Usage

+0. Get the project setup done

+   `$ yarn install && yarn build`

+1. Get the api keys

+   `Dev.to > Settings > Account`

+2. Initialize a new Project

+   `$ node dist/app.js init <api-key>`

+   Running the above command will get you a `post-id`

+3. Run the cron job

-`$ yarn start <api-key> <post-id>`
+   `$ node dist/app.js <api-key> <post-id>`